MattKNicholson/EA-Integrated-Project/README.md

 ## 5. Visualization in Power BI

 - Developed a Power BI dashboard to provide end users with data insights and enable visual data discovery.
+- See the Power BI dashboard included in this repo along with the images within the "image" folder for a quick view of the dashboard tabs.

 ### 5.1 Fraudulent Claims Analysis